Love Again After Heartbreak

 When you miss being in a relationship, it can be tempting to hop into a new one without giving yourself the time you need to recover from one in the past.
 You might want to fall in love quickly again to help cover up the pain of having to give that feeling up.

 Rushing into a relationship with someone who might not actually be that great for you – or someone you do not really like all that much – will likely only lead to more pain.
 Being single can be hard, but it is important to remember to take care of yourself.
-And while sometimes being single can feel lonely, it is also extremely liberating, and it is the best time for personal growth.
+And while sometimes being single can feel lonely, it is also extremely liberating and the best time for personal growth.
 There may be a day when you meet someone who you want to get serious with and you fall into a rhythm of being together every day and making sacrifices for each other.
 When that day comes, you will want to be able to say that you appreciated and took advantage of your time as a single person.

 Who hurts more after a breakup?